Imagine that you get into a taxi.

 Example: This is another recruitment video, this time from an independent charity.
 However, it illustrates Strategy #5 perfectly.
 When you’re a charity, you can’t afford to play guessing games with your prospects – you have to know exactly who is worth your time, and who should be ignored.
 Your entire existence depends on getting just the right people.
 This video achieves the goal brilliantly (just for fun, answer “No” to the first question).

-Interactive video can take your marketing automation to a whole new level – and now you know about 5 great strategies to make the most of this potential, if you so choose.
+Interactive video can take your marketing automation to a whole new level – and now you know about 5 great strategies to make the most of this potential video experience, if you so choose.

 Of course, there are ways to achieve the same outcomes in a different way: using simple surveys, creating quizzes, refining your messaging, etc…